MartinBourbier/C_Utils/README.md

 # C_Utils
-A C Library Implementing Basic Data Structures and several algorithms
+A C Library Implementing Basic Data Structures And Several Algorithms.

 # Copyright
 This library is entierely free to use.
 Feel free to add it to your project of any kind and don't hesitate to create a ticket if you'd like anything to be added.